Skip to content

 ./configure --enable-optimizations

-Next, start the building process using the make command.
-Replace #4 with the number of CPU cores on your system for faster build time.
+Next, start the building process using the `make` command.
+You’ll see `#4` in the `make` command.
+Replace that number with how many CPU cores your system has; this speeds up the build process.

 🐧Bash / Shell